MichaelShaw/jam/README.md

 cargo run --example commands

 # Todo
+- Make dimensions a struct that includes scaling (there's no hope for a good experience without DPI/scaling)
 - Alpha blending (look at gfx-rs particle example, requires new pipeline) ... we
 - UI rendering ... just clear depth before?
 - Add text rendering from ggez.rs